audiotranskription Hintergrund

 6 reasons that make this approach so special

-The hybrid interpretation group with dialogic-moderated LLMs
+Hybrid interpretation with dialogic-moderated LLMs

 1. Simulation of authentic interpretation group instead of directional prompting